Alec Stewart OBE is a former England cricket captain.

-Alec Stewart OBE was born in Surrey, April 1963.
-He was educated at Tiffin Boys’ School in Kingston upon Thames and made his cricket debut for Surrey in 1981.
+Educated at Tiffin Boys’ School in Kingston-upon-Thames, Alec made his cricket debut for Surrey in 1981.

 He made his England debut in the first Test of the 1989/90 tour of the West Indies.

-Alec Stewart was vice-captain of the England side during most of Michael Atherton’s tenure as captain, eventually succeeding him in 1998.
+Alec Stewart was vice-captain of the England team during most of Michael Atherton’s tenure as captain.
+Alec eventually succeeded Michael, becoming Captain in 1998.

 During his captaincy, he had the unusual distinction of simultaneously captaining the side, opening the batting and keeping wicket.

-In 1994, at the Kensington Oval in the West Indies, Alec Stewart became only the 7th English batsmen to score centuries in both innings of a test match.
-His highest Test score, 190, against Pakistan in the first Edgbaston Test on 4th June 1992 – a match that was drawn.
+In 1994, at the Kensington Oval in the West Indies, Alec Stewart became the 7th English batsman to score centuries in both innings of a test match.

 Alec now works as a regular cricket analyst on Radio 5 Live, Sky Sports and the BBC.

-As a natural speaker with a confident and considered delivery, his natural comic timing lends him perfectly to the after dinner circuit.
+A natural guest speaker with a confident and considered delivery, Alec’s natural comic timing lends him perfectly to the cricket after-dinner circuit.